freeCodeCamp/freeCodeCamp/guide/english/android-development/core-components/index.md

 - _bound_ services: they are  offers a client-server interface that allows components to interact with the service, send requests, receive results, and even do so across processes with interprocess communication (IPC).

 ## [Broadcast receivers](https://developer.android.com/guide/components/broadcasts)
-A _broadcast receiver_ is another component without user interface (except an optional status bar notification) that lets the system to deliver events from/to the app, even when the latter hasn't been previously launched.
+A _broadcast receiver_ is another component without user interface (except an optional status bar notification) that lets the system to deliver events from/to the app, even when the latter hasn't been previously launched.It works similar to the publish-subscribe design pattern and used for asynchronous inter-process communication.
+It is good practice to use broadcast receivers when you want to send or receive data between different applications.
+But if the communication is limited to your application then it is not good to use the global broadcast.

 ## [Content providers](https://developer.android.com/guide/topics/providers/content-providers)
 A _content provider_ is a component used to manage a set of app data to share with other applications.
 Each item saved in the content provider is identified by a URI scheme.